 Scoliosis causes explained

 Unfortunately, some who successfully managed their scoliosis in childhood may see the condition progress or become more severe in adulthood.
 In these cases, an updated diagnosis and treatment may be necessary.
 Adults who underwent scoliosis surgery as adolescents may also develop some additional neck or back problems later in life.
 Adult-onset scoliosis, also called degenerative scoliosis, may also occur.
+To learn about scoliosis causes, risks, types and treatments, read the following article.

 Scoliosis causes, risk factors and types